HiRes3D E-SCAN and

 Derivative-measurement systems (pole-dipole and data-logger 3D systems) with an average 30-fold disadvantage in signal strength

-may be forced to resort to costly electrode contact enhancement procedures in order to obtain sufficient signal levels for a survey,
+procedures in order to obtain sufficient signal levels for a survey,

 within this maximum permitted voltage.